 How We May Use And Disclose Health Information About You.

-The following categories describe different ways that we use and disclose Health Information.
+The following categories describe different ways that we use and disclose health information.
 For each category of uses or disclosures we will explain what we mean, and we may provide an example.
 Not every use or disclosure in a category will be listed.
-However, all of the ways we are permitted to use and disclose information will fall within one of the bold-face print categories, below.
+However, all of the ways UTHealth Houston and UTP are permitted to use and disclose information will fall within one of the boldface print categories, below.

 - For Treatment.
-We may use Health Information about you to provide you with medical or dental treatment or services.
-We may disclose Health Information about you to dentists, physicians, nurses, technicians, therapists, residents, students, or other personnel who are involved in your care.
-We may also disclose Health Information about you to people outside UTHealth or UTP who may be involved in your health care, such as physicians who will provide follow-up care.
+We may use health information about you to provide medical or dental treatment or other services.
+We may disclose health information about you to dentists, physicians, nurses, technicians, therapists, residents, students, or other personnel who are involved in your care.
+We may also disclose health information about you to people outside UTHealth Houston or UTP who may be involved in your health care such as physicians who will provide follow-up care.
 For example, your physician may share information about your condition with your pharmacist to discuss appropriate medications, or with radiologists or other consultants in order to make a diagnosis.
-A UTHealth or UTP clinician may, while referring you to another health care provider outside of UTHealth or UTP, disclose your Health Information to that provider.
+A UTHealth Houston or UTP clinician may, while referring you to another health care provider outside of UTHealth Houston or UTP, disclose your health information to that provider.

 - For Payment.
-We may use and disclose Health Information about you so that the treatment and services you receive at UTHealth and UTP may be billed to and payment may be collected from you, your insurance company, your managed care company, or a third party.
+We may use and disclose health information about you so that the treatment and services you receive at UTHealth Houston and UTP may be billed and payment collected from you, your insurance company, your managed care company, or a third party.
 We may also tell your health plan about a treatment you are going to receive in order to obtain prior approval.

 - Preventing or controlling disease (such as cancer or tuberculosis), injury, or disability;